vtenfys/notion-linux/README.md

 ## Install

-**Note: I'm currently migrating packages repositories from Netlify to Firebase, so there may be some downtime.
-No configuration changes are needed if you've already added one of the repositories below.**

 Run the following commands in a terminal to install Notion.
 Packages are available for Intel/AMD and ARM64.

 ### Ubuntu, Debian, Linux Mint